codeguy/Slim-Documentation-Old/05-request/03-headers/page.md

 A Slim application will automatically parse all HTTP request headers.
 You can access the request headers using the request object's public `headers` property.
-The `headers` property is an instance of `\Slim\Helper\Set`, meaning it provides a simple, standardized interface to interactive with the HTTP request headers.
+The `headers` property is an instance of `\Slim\Helper\Set`, meaning it provides a simple, standardized interface to interact with the HTTP request headers.

     <?php
     $app = new \Slim\Slim();